Monday, June 28, 2021

 • Dungeon doors, that never are stuck for monsters, but by default are stuck for PCs and need to be forced open.
 There is absolutely no logic in this -- maybe this could happen for a single door, that needs a certain "knack" (slight lifting or such) to be openend, but certainly not all of them.

 • Monsters being able to see in the dark, unless they serve a PC.
 Again, there is no logic at all in this.
 Either the creature does have "infravision" as darkvision was called back then, or not.
-Both of these make no sense in in-game logic and are purely "gamey" treatments to give an advantage to monsters over PCs that disrupt the suspension of disbelief.
+Both of these make no sense in in-game logic and are purely "gamey" treatments to give an advantage to monsters over PCs that disrupts the suspension of disbelief.

 • Scrolls "vanishing" over time if they are not cursed and not read, to ensure scrolls are read and cursed scrolls get triggered.

-There are also some design decisions that he later admitted were suboptimal choices for roleplaying in general, but that were in particular well matched to playing archetypcial fantasy tropes in a dungeon envrionment of ever-escalating danger and deadliness of monsters.
+There are also some design decisions that he later admitted were suboptimal choices for roleplaying in general, but that were in particular well matched to playing archetypcial fantasy tropes in a dungeon environment of ever-escalating danger and deadliness of monsters.

 • Classes.
 While this makes it simple to play a given archetype, non-cookie cutter character concepts are either impossible to represent with such a system, or unnaturally complicated to approximate by dual- or multiclassing, which also was not generally allowed in original D&D and AD&D. He himself admitted, that an approach based on bundles of abilities would be a better system.
 This is not so much an issue when you play this the first time, but it will become an issue once you want to be a bit more creative about your character.

 • Lack of skills.
 You can get around this by assuming certain classes have certain skills or abilities, and roll against the most relevant character attribute, as he did in his home game, but this was nowhere formalized part of the rules.
-He later admitted that using skills, and defining archetypes by bundles of skills was a better approach to character concepts.
+He later admitted that using skills, and defining archetypes by skills was a better approach to character concepts.

 • Save or die rolls.
 I'm not sure on these any more.
 I used to hate them, it always felt unfair that your character carefully played over months and years should perish to a random unlucky roll.
-Now I think these capture some of the excitement and danger by stripping away the saftey padding hp provide at higher levels, and characters should have access to magic like hold poison, cure poison, stone to flesh, or gold to pay for them.
+Now I think these capture some of the excitement and danger by stripping away the saftey padding hp provide at higher levels, and characters should have access to magic like raise deadcure poison, stone to flesh, or gold to pay for them.
 In 5e, poison and petrification monsters lose a lot of their terror and become just another opponent.

 • Level Drain.
 I loved that as a GM, and players obviously hated it.
 I think the dread of losing levels and permanently setting the character back without it outright, was a great way to make greater undead terrifying.
 And in the very simple OD&D, losing a level was not that hard to note on your sheet.
-The probelm was that administrative overhead of this, once the rules got more complex in AD&D and you had to undo all the additional abilities you gained with levels.
+The problem was that administrative overhead of this, once the rules got more complex in AD&D and you had to undo all the additional abilities you gained with levels.
 There are complications -- how many hp would you lose?
 Did you need to record how many you last gained, or just roll again?
 In later editions, less onerous approaches like lowering the hit point maximum or attributes were taken, which were also less terrifying, because they did not lower your overall fighting ability -- a mage with less hp still could cast all his spells, and they could be reverted with curative magic.
-In 5e, this again has been furhter nerfed and padded to a mere nuisance, with characters being able to recover after just a night's sleep.
+In 5e, this again has been further nerfed and padded to a mere nuisance, with characters being able to recover after just a night's sleep.
 I think a practical approach would be something like petrification, a permanent effect that can be undone with some spell that has a costly material component.

 Friday, June 18, 2021